Jonny Wilkinson: Toulon

 In May 2009 Wilkinson agreed to join French club Toulon on a two-year contract, leaving Newcastle after 12 years.

 In April 2013 Wilkinson played the full 80 minutes in Toulon's Heineken Cup Quarter-Final, scoring all 21 points against Leicester Tigers.
 Wilkinson then landed 7 penalties and a drop goal to defeat Owen Farrell's Saracens.

 In May 2013 he scored 11 points as Toulon won the 2013 Heineken Cup Final by 16–15 against Clermont Auvergne.
 Wilkinson finished as the ERC European Player of the Year for the 2013 tournament, having not missed a single place kick in the knockouts with 17 from 17 attempts and finished with 56 points in the knockouts alone and 108 points in the entire tournament.

 On 24 May 2014, he led Toulon to a decisive 23–6 win against Saracens in the 2014 Heineken Cup Final.
 He scored 13 points in the game.
 One week later on 31 May 2014, he led Toulon once again to another win in a final, this time the Top 14 Final against Castres in which Toulon won 18–10.
 Wilkinson kicked 15 points.
 This was the last match of his career.
 After the final whistle, supporters from both clubs sang "God Save the Queen" in tribute to him.

-Wikinson's contribution to Toulon's success, as well as his historic strengths, increased experience and very high kicking success rate, included his leadership role within a superstar and multi-cultural team;
+Wikinson's contribution to Toulon's success, increased experience and very high kicking success rate, included his leadership role within a multi-cultural team;